danielgaskell/scc/README.md

 # License

 Compiler is GPLv3.
-Libraries are LGPL except where indicated. copt is from Z88DK under the Clarified Artistic License. cpp is from MCPP under the BSD license.
+Libraries are LGPL except where indicated. copt is from Z88DK under the Clarified Artistic License.
+The Windows version of cpp is from MCPP under the included BSD-style license.
 Sample code and included documentation is public domain.